Cape May has some of the most beautiful beaches in the country. From Higbee Beach to Poverty Beach, Cape May is a beach-lovers’ paradise.

-Where can I buy beach tags in Cape May?
-In season, beach tags can be purchased at any beach entrance from beach patrol crews and at City Hall.
+*Where can I buy beach tags in Cape May?
+In season, beach tags can be purchased at any beach entrance from beach taggers.
 A maximum of five (5) seasonal tags, per individual may be purchased.

 Please note: The City of Cape May prohibits the transferring of seasonal beach tags.
 This means that no one is allowed to give you a tag to use on a temporary basis, be it an individual or a commercial establishment.
 It is also illegal to “rent” or pay a deposit fee for the use of a seasonal tag.
 In the event you are offered and use a seasonal tag that you do not own, you could be subject to the confiscation of the tag and a fine.

 - Food and Drinks

 - You can bring coolers and food onto the beaches.
 However, alcohol is not permitted on Cape May city’s beaches.
 There are a variety of food and drink vendors located across Beach Avenue, all along the beachfront, serving up your favorites from pizza to hot dogs to funnel cakes.

 - Is there parking near the beach in Cape May?